Keegan Theatre

 The Keegan Theatre is an American professional theater based in Washington, D.C., that produces a mix of classics, musicals, and new works, including world premiere productions.
 It owns and operates a 120-seat theater in the Dupont Circle neighborhood, which it purchased and renovated in 2013.
 It is led by founding director Mark Rhea and artistic director Susan Marie Rhea.
 Megan Machnik is executive chair of the theater's board of directors.

 Keegan has been described as "eclectic" and as one of Washington, D.C.'s "most popular small [theater] companies."
 From its early focus on Irish plays and playwrights, it has broadened its repertoire to include musicals and contemporary American and British works.

 Founding

-Mark Rhea founded Keegan in 1996 along with co-founders Sheri Herren, Stan Shulman, and Eric Lucas.
+Mark Rhea founded Keegan in 1996 along with co-founders Sheri Herren, Don Wright, and Eric Lucas.
 The inaugural production was Cat on a Hot Tin Roof in 1997.
 A Texan of Irish heritage, Mark Rhea has a special interest in Irish theater, plays and playwrights.
 His vision for Keegan was to take American classics to Ireland and perform Irish masterpieces in the United States.
 Keegan has conducted 15 theatrical tours of Ireland.